Future of Financial Advice (FOFA) reforms

 Codes approval

-Regulatory Guide 183 Approval of financial services sector codes of conduct (RG 183) has been updated to include guidance about how ASIC will apply its existing code approval guidelines to codes that obviate the need for compliance with the opt-in requirement.
+Regulatory Guide 183 Approval of financial services sector codes of conduct (RG 183) was updated to include guidance about how ASIC would apply its code approval guidelines to codes that obviate the need for compliance with the opt-in requirement.

 Limited AFS licences